hacker0uvert/MacGyver-2D-game/README.md

 * the window will close after three seconds in case you win or lose
 * at any time, you can press `<escape>` or `<alt+F4>`

+## game edition
+If you would like to play with others characteristics (for example change the window's definition), you can do so by editing `settings.py` file.
+The game has been developed in a logic where **horizontal and vertical definitions are equal.**
+In case you would like to change this, *you will have to code what's necessary therefore.*

+Other settings are stored or called from within this same `settings.py` file, feel free to have a look at it!

 ## pylint linting
 As pygame is coded among others in C language, pylint won't load it by default.
 This is resulting in errors like: